hongxinli/Dijit-Tree-CheckBox/Store.md

 For more details on event handling see the [working with events](CheckBox-Tree-Usage#working-with-events) section.

 <h2 id="observable">Observable</h2>

 **dojo/store/Observable** is an object store wrapper that adds support for notification of data changes to query result sets.
-The query result sets returned from a Observable store will include a "observe" function that can be used to monitor the query result for any changes due to changes in the store.
+The query result sets returned from a Observable store will include a `observe()` function that can be used to monitor the query result for any changes due to changes in the store.

 Whenever the store content changes, the new, updated or deleted object is run by every previous query result that have registered listeners.
 If the object affects the query